philzook58/philzook58.github.io/_posts/2024-11-04-canon_search.md

 $T_{ij}R_{jlk}T_{kl}$ becomes `[("T", i,k), ("R", j,l,k), ("T", k,l)])`.

-It looks very similar to the above with a `texpr` smart constructor removing the AC symmettry of the multiplication, `act` defining a permutation action on the index names, and then `canon` canonizing via search.
+It looks very similar to the above with a `texpr` smart constructor removing the AC symmetry of the multiplication, `act` defining a permutation action on the index names, and then `canon` canonizing via search.
 Because we put the tensor names first, it will be in sorted order by tensor name.
-This means we obviously don't have to brute search all permutations, but it is a nice one linear to do so.
+This means we obviously don't have to brute search all permutations, but it is a nice one liner to do so.
 Other orderings may be fruitful for different reasons.

 ```python
 import itertools